Red Hat on using the Cipher Optimisation Model

 Now It’s really important for us to be focussed on getting patents that align with our taxonomies and our strategy.
 The optimisation initiative enables us to break the portfolio into different zones, and we analyse whether we have sufficient patents to meet our strategic objectives.

-How would you explain the impact and value of Cipher to other IP leaders in the market?
+How would you explain the impact and value of Cipher and its Optimisation Model to other IP leaders in the market?

 Any company that is trying to execute some kind of patent strategy needs data to help them understand that strategy and execute against it.
 Cipher takes the time to understand how you view the world, the lens through which you see the world, and then they are able to provide the data that we need, almost magically, using a lens that aligns with our company’s view of the world.
 This means that whether it’s filing trends, or technology trends, or any other critical patent analysis, we can leverage it more immediately, more efficiently and more effectively.